Postsecondary Child Care Grant Program Resources

 Program Overview for Administrators

-The Postsecondary Child Care Grant (CCG) Program provides financial support to help eligible Minnesota student parents pay for child care while pursuing their education.
+The Postsecondary Child Care Grant (CCG) Program provides financial support to help eligible Minnesota resident student parents pay for child care while pursuing their education.
 The program is administered by campus financial aid offices in partnership with the Minnesota Office of Higher Education (OHE).

 As an administrator, your role is to: